NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

 - Going from concurrency 1 to 8, the Output Token Throughput should increase significantly.
 The system is doing more total work.
 - However, the Mean TTFT and Mean ITL will also likely increase.
 Since the Jetson is now splitting its time between 8 requests instead of 1, each individual request takes longer to process.

 This is the classic trade-off between overall capacity and individual user experience.
-Your performance test results help you find the right balance for your application.
+Your benchmark results help you find the right balance for your application.

 !!! note
     The term "user" in this tutorial could mean the entity which consumes the output of the model which could be a robotic application using the model in a drone, a humanoid, or simply you using it as a local LLM inference hardware.